 Watch a forbidding island fortress come into view as you cross the River Dee by boat.
-Archibald the Grim’s massive tower house, built in 1369 as a stronghold for the Black Douglases, stands 30m tall.
+Built by Archibald 'the Grim' in 1369 as a stronghold for the Black Douglases, the massive tower house stands 30m tall.

 What to see and do

 - Enjoy the short boat trip across the River Dee to reach the island fortress

 - Stand in awe of the huge tower house – it’s the same height as a modern 10-storey block of flats